Godwin of Wessex was born to Wulfnoth Clid, thegn of Sussex

 Godwin accompanied Cnut when he went to Denmark to claim the Kingdom.

-Earl Godwin of Wessex became chief advisor to Cnut after Thorkell and his wife were banished from England.
+Earl Godwin of Wessex became chief advisor to Canute after Thorkell and his wife were banished from England.
 It is not known why this happened save that there must have been a serious disagreement between Thorkell and Cnut.

 A son, Harold, was born to Godwin and his wife Gytha.